-Ethnic Groups Of Bolivia
+Largest Ethnic Groups in Bolivia

 The White Bolivians are the Bolivians with a European ancestry and constitute 5% of the Bolivian population.
 Most of white Bolivians are the descendants of Criollos of the Spanish descend as well as the Europeans or Arabs mainly from Spain, Germany, Italy, Turkey, Lebanon, and Croatia.
 They are mainly found in the largest cities and major towns in Bolivia like La Paz.

 The Black Bolivians, also known as Afro-Bolivians, are Bolivians of predominantly African Ancestry.
-They are mainly the descendants of African Slaves who were brought into Bolivia during the Spanish Empire.
+They are mainly the descendants of African slaves who were brought into Bolivia during the Spanish Empire.
 They are a minority group constituting only 1% of the Bolivian population and are mainly found in the Department of La Paz as well as Nor Yungas and Sud Yungas provinces.

-Other Ethnic Groups In Bolivia
+Other Ethnic Groups in Bolivia

 There are several other minority ethnic groups in Bolivia which constitute up to 4% of the Bolivian population.
-These groups include the Asians, Japanese, Chinese, Koreans, Lebanese, Jews among others.
+These groups include Asians, Japanese, Chinese, Koreans, Lebanese, Jews among others.
 They are mainly found in La Paz, El Alto, and Santa Cruz de la Sierra.